ovh/docs/pages/public_cloud/containers_orchestration/managed_private_registry/creating-a-private-registry-with-pulumi/guide.en-ca.md

 One advantage of Pulumi is that it allows you to build your infrastructures with the programming language of your choice.
 It supports a variety of programming languages.

-In this tutorial you will be able to deploy your Kubernetes cluster and its node pool in the Go/Golang programming language.
+In this tutorial you will be able to deploy your private registry (harbor) with a user and its project in the Go/Golang programming language.
 For your information, our OVH Pulumi provider currently supports Go but also Python, Node.js/Typescript and C#/Dotnet.

 Examples: